Levels of Awareness in Waking and Dreaming

 The Guardian of the Threshold

 In one of the old western traditions in which people were guided to make this journey, the illusionary imagery and environments were called the psychic world, as described above.
 One was warned that at some point you would meet The Dweller or Guardian of the Threshold.
 Sometimes this was illustrated as a shadowy and perhaps frightening figure, the sort we often meet in scary dreams.
 If you could face the Dweller without running away, the realm you enter beyond the Guardian was described as the meeting with all the forces you had perhaps unwittingly released or created in the past.
 They are the factors or experiences out of which the waking experience of your life has been woven.
 In the past this was called one’s fate, kismet, or karma.
-Today we tend to think of it as the many influences carried from genes, birth and early childhood, that shape the way we respond in our daily life.
-In other words, inherited tendencies, cultural programming and psychological traumas.
+Today we tend to think of it as the many influences carried from genes, birth and early childhood, that shape the way we respond in our daily life; in other words, inherited tendencies, cultural programming and psychological traumas.
 But the Guardian also represented influences from prior to ones present birth.
+See Reincarnation

 Not only is it a guardian, but also, if you meet it without fear and pass the tests it presents you with, it is also a guide and companion on the journey.
 If you meet this by actually facing the ‘scary monster’ of a nightmare, a similar thing happens – you meet forces that arise from the past and shape your present personality.

 Any deeper exploration of the unconscious shows that it is not simply one’s infancy and its problems that we face.
 There are influences streaming from the long past through the body that we have inherited.
 There are the family influences and massive inputs from the culture we were born into, and also other intangible forces playing upon our life.
 As we cut through the images and drama of the dream creator, we begin to discover and gain insights into this incredible process of creation that forms and guides our life.
+See The Conjuring Trick

 The image of Frankenstein’s creation illustrates the Guardian of the Threshold very clearly.
-The Guardian, like Frankenstein’s creation, are made of many different people or bodies.
+The Guardian, like Frankenstein’s creation, is made of many different people or bodies.
 We face, in the Guardian, what we have created in our long past; the many personalities assumed, and lives lived, by our core self.
 See: Archetype of the Shadow.

 Light of My Life

-This world of the formative, of the archetypes, of the physiological and the cosmic processes — even the intelligences — that are the creative matrix out of which we have arisen, is strange and wonderful.
+This world of the formative, of the archetypes, of the physiological and the cosmic processes — even the intelligences – that are the creative matrix out of which we have arisen, is strange and wonderful.
 Very often the traveller has to lose a great deal before they can safely explore this realm with awareness.
 The reason for this is quite simple.
 Identity, the ego, what one calls self, is an extremely new and vulnerable thing in terms of evolution.
 It might be likened to the fragile filament in an electric light bulb.
 When the current is switched on the filament glows brightly, and we can liken this to personal awareness.
-The current passing through us is the air, water and food that flows through in an almost continuous stream to form our energy.
+The current passing through us is the air, water and food that flow through in an almost continuous stream to form our energy.
 Whether we consider the electric light bulb, or our own sense of self, behind the existence of both, immense activities take place making them possible.
 The light bulb needs a great deal of cable, switching gear, and some sort of generator.
 Our personal existence needs a great deal more.
 The whole universe lies behind the ‘light’ of our self awareness.
 Without the cosmos we do not exist.
 Without the sun and the earth we do not exist.
 Without the bacteria and processes of plant and animal life on our planet we do not exist.
 Without other human beings who have taught us language and perform the constant background and foreground to our life, we do not exist.

 However, this fragile thing we call self often builds powerful defences or boundaries to protect it from knowing its dependence upon the forces forming it.
 These defences often show themselves in rigid beliefs, in a fog of ignorance, in emotional outbursts against anything that might be felt to threaten, and also of course in the many ways in which we use drugs such as alcohol, medications and nicotine to deaden our sense perceptions of what is taking place around and within us.
 We do this because our ego is fragile and vulnerable.
 We may also do it because the journey into the unconscious diminishes the sense of self, and this can be threatening.
 It can be felt as a form of death, or an experience of breaking open.
 The boundaries that were so necessary at a certain stage of our growth fall away.
 The journey into that more inclusive polarity of our being is actually a form of growth, of greater maturity, of a meeting with something more permanent than the fragile ego.